 Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.
-Despite its well-proven power to reduce mileage, many businesses are still stuck in their ways of manual route planning.

 What is route optimization?